marionbarker/loopdocs/docs/browser/bb-update.md

     1. Wait for the action to finish before doing anything else (except maybe refresh your browser)
         * If an action takes longer than you think is reasonable, you can cancel the action (click on the three dots by the action and cancel) and then try again

-    When action has finished, a log appears.
+    When the action has finished, a log appears.
 Do not delete those logs.
 They are an important record of activity.

 #### Update from 3.2.x to 3.4

 For the update from 3.2.x to 3.4, you must do a few more actions than normal, but you will get automatic updates and builds in the future.
 If you skip this step - the build will fail.

-> If you built version 3.3.0 (the `dev branch` before release of version 3.4) or newer, you can skip ahead to [4: Build](#4-build).
+> If you built version 3.3.0 (the `dev branch` before the release of version 3.4) or newer, you can skip ahead to [4: Build](#4-build).

 #### Extra Steps